goodwordalchemy/DecorationOfTime/templates/instructions.md

 ## How it works
+Important: DON'T hit the back button or refresh.
+After 1 minute, you will be redirected to a confirmation page.
+Please be patient.

 1. Click the "Begin" button.
-(Then DON'T hit the back button.
-This app is slow.
-Be patient).
 2. Authenticate through Spotify and maybe Facebook.
 3. You're done!
 I'll send you some results in a few weeks.